tapis-project/workflows-tutorial/block1/02-systems.md

   "batchDefaultLogicalQueue": "tapisNormal",
 }
 ```
-where ``<userid>`` is replaced with your username.
+where ``<userid>`` is replaced with your tapis username.
 Note that although it is possible, we have not provided any login
 credentials in the system definition.
 For security reasons, it is recommended that login credentials be updated
 using a separate API call as discussed below.